North Hobart, Tasmania

 North Hobart is a suburb of the city of Hobart, Tasmania, Australia.
-As its name suggests, it lies directly north of the CBD.
+It lies directly north of the Hobart central business district.

 The main street of North Hobart is Elizabeth Street, which extends northward from the Elizabeth Street Mall in the city, through North Hobart, and then becomes the Main Road in New Town and continues through many suburbs to Glenorchy and beyond.

-The most recent median house price for North Hobart is $420,855 and the median unit price is $410,000.